Merchant Initiated Transactions (MIT)

 How do I participate in TabaPay’s MIT service?

-Please work with your TabaPay representative to register for TabaPay MIT.
+Contact [email protected] or reach out to your TabaPay Representative to register for TabaPay MIT.
 Each network requires registration and we want to make sure you are suitably enabled.

 What issuer decline reason codes will prevent the Original record from being stored?